paradigm-city/plugin.audio.musicip/README.md

 ## Notes

-- `Remove from mix` is only available from within the MusicIP add-on view.

 - The add-on uses the song title from Kodi metadata when available.
 - If no title tag is available, it falls back to the current filename without extension.
 - The refresh action forces the add-on to request a new mix for the same seed.